About Us

 Gabriel Travis (he/him)

-• Gabe is our Program Manager.
-He plays a vital role in the day-to-day operations of the KCT, supporting our projects and internal operations.
+• Gabe plays a vital role in the day-to-day operations of the KCT, supporting our projects and internal operations.
 He graduated with a B.S. in Energy Science from Western Washington University with minors in Energy Policy and Sustainable Design.
 Gabe is interested in the forces that drive people to adopt more sustainable practices.

 Our Board